Lebowski1234/dero-racers/readme.md

 * The game should run!

-Note: Instructions are provided at the end of this readme for running the daemon and wallet.
+Note: Instructions are provided at the end of this readme for running the daemon and wallet, as well as a link to a copy of the Dero Stargate blockchain database file to enable much faster synching for first time users.

 ## Playing the Game